singer-yang/AutoLens/README.md

 Automated lens design from scratch using gradient backpropagation + deep learning.
 This project is built on the top of [DeepLens](https://github.com/singer-yang/DeepLens) framework.

+**[News 01/21/2025] Please use automated lens design example in DeepLens repo, as currently I do not have enough time to update this repo.
+But we will find a way to extend this repo.**

 We are planning to to build AutoLens as an open-source lens design software, imaging an open-source Zemax.
 Other algorithms (for example, end-to-end lens design and implicit representation) will be updated in DeepLens.
 Welcome to join us if you are interested in optical design!
 Contact Xinge Yang (xinge.yang@kaust.edu.sa)

 ## How to run